2019 Nahant Vintage Dance Weekend Full Schedule

 Victorian Ball since it began

-over two decades ago.
+almost three decades ago!
 This 1912 building has a lovely main hall with large Palladian

 windows on each side to take advantage of cooling sea breezes.
 There is a parking lot and on-street parking.